noahvendrig/covid-xray-classifier/sphinx/docs/source/opencv.rst

 ==================
 Description
 ------------
 Large open-source library for the computer vision, machine learning, and image processing.
+It is used in a wide range of applications from machine vision, image processing, computer vision, and robotics.

 Usage in app
 -----------------